 Georgie always encouraged and shared her husband’s altruistic spirit and personal energy.
 In his medical world, Georgie quickly became the good doctor's most valued companion and assistant to his practice.
 She assumed office manager duties and joyfully promoted his associations with other health care professionals in the ongoing fight against brain cancers and Alzheimer's disease.

-Reza and Georgie were also cultural benefactors who saw bringing people together as their team effort.
-They always worked to unite those of diffent communities and cultures with projects that included the study of comparative religions at two American universities.
+Reza and Georgie were also cultural benefactors who saw bringing people together as their team effort.They always worked to unite those of diffent communities and cultures with projects that included the study of comparative religions at two American universities.
 In his native Iran, they shared the origination of the Mashad clinic for the indigent, and the first hospice of Mashhad.
+And both Georgie and Reza enjoyed the game and bridge center they both loved and shared.

-Origins of the Khatib Foundation
+Khatib Foundation Origin

 The late Dr.Andrew Parza